a-oneil/Indicator-Search/README.md

 * Menu `option 2a` Docker compose up
 * Menu `option 2b` Docker compose down

-Re-running `option 2` will rebuild your containers but the database volume is persistant between rebuilds.
+Re-running `option 2` will rebuild your containers (the database volume is persistant between rebuilds).

-Menu `option 5` will just build the docker container and tag the image as `indicator-search:latest`.
+Menu `option 5` will just build a docker container and prompt for a tag.
 Afterwards you can run the container with the following command:

 `docker run -p 8000:8000 -v "./path/to/db.sqlite:/code/db.sqlite" indicator-search:latest`

+Menu `option 6` will just build a docker container and prompt for a tag and a repository to upload to.

 ### Local instances
 Menu `option 3` runs uvicorn directly and the app is reachable at `http://127.0.0.1:8000`